Tonyuche/Project/TrendyDesigns.md

 </div>

-**Margielos Atelier** is a new Cloth manufacturing and sales company seeking a whole IT Infrastructure deployment for its operations.
+**Margielos Clothings** is a new Cloth manufacturing and sales company seeking a whole IT Infrastructure deployment for its operations.
- Margielos Atelier currently has a total of 15 employees who carry out their daily work activities using their PCs.
+ Margielos Clothings currently has a total of 15 employees who carry out their daily work activities using their PCs.

 <div align="center">